smuun/raspi/README.md

 - [X] Freestanding executable running on QEMU.
 See cargo config and target json for details (cross-compilation, custom linker.ld, etc).
 Pieced together from the internet and the arm reference manual.
 - [X] Bootloader.
-The bootloader crate doesn't work on arm, so instead of that I'm using a (slightly adapted) bootloader example from the osdev reference.
-  It basically just defines a stack, zeroes out bss, and hands off execution to kernel_main.
+See `setup.S` -- no blog-os bootloader crate for ARM, plus it was kind of interesting to have to figure it out.
 - [X] Basic input and output over the raspi1's UART (configure the UART and read and write characters).
 This is instead of VGA text mode, which doesn't exist on ARM (I think).